ckeditor/ckeditor5/docs/builds/guides/integration/configuration.md

     }
 ```

-There are also two ways of arranging buttons in multiple lines.
+There are also two ways of arranging toolbar items into multiple lines.
 Both require the extended format.

 1. Set `shouldNotGroupWhenFull` to true, so items will not be grouped when the toolbar overflows but will wrap to the new line instead.
 2. Follow 1st point and set the breaking point explicitly using a `'-'` divider: